5 Online Bank Accounts For Bad Credit (June 2023)

 They are a type of streamlined financial institution that doesn’t have expensive brick-and-mortar branches, a tremendous savings that they share with their second-chance checking customers.

-• Direct deposits arrive up to two days early.³
+• Get paid up to two days faster with direct deposit.*

-Chime is a financial technology company, not a bank.
-Banking services and debit card are provided by The Bancorp Bank, N.A. or Stride Bank, N.A.
-Members FDIC.
+• Current is a financial technology company, not a bank.
+Banking services are provided by Choice Financial Group, Member FDIC.

 Current offers a free basic account, a premium account that costs $4.95 per month, and a teen account.
 You can add money to your free checking account through mobile check deposits, cash deposits at selected retailers, or direct deposits of your paycheck or benefits.